 The salary of tenured scientists with a permanent contract is expected to be covered by the host institution.

 Against Breast Cancer will cover the cost of publication fees for publications resulting from work funded by the charity as part of a Seed or Project grant, and in line with our Open Access policy.
-Fellowship recipients may apply to Against Breast Cancer for publication fees to be covered, which will be considered on a case by case basis.

 Travel, accommodation and registration fees for conferences where work supported by an Against Breast Cancer grant is to be presented (oral or poster) are covered for up to £1000 for international and £300 for national conferences.

-Against Breast Cancer are not currently seeking proposals.
+Closing date: We are not currently seeking proposals.